based2/KB/network/ip_filter.md

 block from any to 104.21.94.146
 # https://red.flag.domains/posts/2024-04-06/ sg-connexion[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
 block from any to 104.21.94.179
+# https://red.flag.domains/posts/2024-07-02/ dhl-globalmail[.fr] (registrar: One.com A/S) https://www.virustotal.com/gui/domain/dhl-globalmail.fr/relations
+block from any to 104.21.94.190
 # https://red.flag.domains/posts/2024-05-31/ chaussurelloyd[.fr] (registrar: GRANSY s.r.o.
 block from any to 104.21.94.208
 # https://red.flag.domains/posts/2024-02-23/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com